 They let you take a breath and relax while you gain other benefits, such as improved concentration and mood or a boost in memory function.
 All of these are supported by Science!

-Whether you need more information about the usefulness of stress balls or want to share your personal experiences, please leave a comment!
+Whether you need more information about the usefulness of stress balls or to want to share your personal experiences, please leave a comment!

 If you are looking for advice to reduce your stress in the office, consider reading one of these Stress Management Books or this Guide with 70+Ways to Relieve Stress Permanently That Really Work!